A basis of dimension-eight operators for anomalous neutral triple gauge boson interactions: Introduction

 The recent discovery of the Higgs boson has increased the confidence in the validity of the Standard Model (SM).
 On the other hand, the remaining issues of the SM like the absence of a dark matter candidate claim for new physics.
 This dilemma can only be solved experimentally by either directly searching for new particles or by looking for deviations from the SM predictions.
 In this article, we use the well motivated effective field theory (EFT) approach to pin down the expected first deviations from heavy new physics on the neutral triple gauge couplings (nTGC). \\ Anomalous neutral gauge couplings have been actively searched for at LEP~\cite{Acciarri:1999ug,Abbiendi:2003va,Alcaraz:2006mx}, at the Tevatron~\cite{Abazov:2007ad,Aaltonen:2011zc} and at the LHC~\cite{Chatrchyan:2012sga,Aad:2012mr}.
 The constraints are given following the parametrization of the anomalous vertices for the neutral gauge bosons \cite{Gaemers:1978hg,Hagiwara:1986vm,Gounaris:2000dn,Gounaris:2000tb}

 where V is a photon or a Z boson and is off-shell while the two other bosons are on-shell.
 The parametrization of those vertices has been extended for off-shell bosons in ref.~\cite{Gounaris:2000dn}.
 So far, the size of the $f^V_i$ and $h^V_i$ coefficients is unknown.
+Since the vertices contain three momenta, they are expected to arise from at least dimension-six operators.
+Therefore the contribution from heavy new physics is expected to be suppressed by at least the square of the ratio of the weak and the new physics scale.
 They have be computed or estimated for some extensions of the SM~\cite{Gounaris:2000dn,Ellison:1998uy}.
 Alternatively, their size as well as their dependence in a smaller number of parameters can be obtained for any heavy new physics model using EFT~\cite{Degrande:2012wf}.
 As a matter of fact, any extension the SM can be parametrized at low energy by the effective Lagrangian

 where $d$ is the dimension of the operator $\mathcal{O}_i^d$ and $\Lambda$ is the new physics scale.
 The new operators are built out of the SM fields and respect its gauge symmetries.
 In the limit $\Lambda\to\infty$, this Lagrangian tends to the SM one.
 At energies well below $\Lambda$, only the finite set of operators with the lowest dimension are relevant.
 Therefore the Lagrangian~\eqref{eq:Left} is predictive even if the coefficients $C_i$ are kept as free parameters and can be used to search for heavy new physics in a model independent way. \\ Since no dimension-six operator induces nTGC~\cite{Buchmuller:1985jz,Grzadkowski:2010es}, the effects of heavy new physics on nTGC is expected to be rather small.
 Whether or not they can be observed or constrained depends on the presence of dimension-eight operators with nTGC and the size of their contributions.
 Two dimension-eight operators invariant under the SM gauge group have been given in \cite{Gounaris:2001mw}.
 Those operators contain only the neutral gauge bosons and the Higgs field but they can be transformed using the equations of motion to operators without nTGC.
 In the following, we allow the operators to contain the charged gauge bosons as well since many dimension-six and dimension-eight operators can change they interactions and may cancel the effects of the operators with nTGC.\\ The list of independent operators is derived in section~\ref{sec:op} while their effects on neutral diboson production are discussed in section~\ref{sec:pheno}.
 Finally, a summary is given in the last section.